-When a hurricane hits, you can either experience a little bit of rainfall or see entire communities ripped to shreds.
-Whether you’re looking to repair water damage or recover the last remaining articles from what once was a place you called home, at Morgan & Morgan, our hurricane attorneys know the ins and outs behind what you need to do in order to get your life back on track.
-Below we’ve listed off what you should do after a hurricane hits your home in order to better prepare for your insurance claim:
+When a hurricane hits, you’re bound to experience some form of damage to your property or home in some form or another.
+Whether you’re looking to repair a broken window or recover the last remaining articles from what once was a place you called home, at Morgan & Morgan, our hurricane attorneys know the ins and outs behind what you need to do in order to get your life back on track.
+Below we’ve listed off what you should do after a hurricane hits your home or property in order to prepare for your insurance claim:

-- File your insurance claim as soon as you are able: Many insurance policies will require that you file a claim within a “reasonable amount of time,” which could typically mean within a week or two from when the hurricane hit your area.
+- File your insurance claim ASAP: Many insurance policies will require that you file a claim within a “reasonable amount of time,” which could typically mean within a week or two from when the hurricane hit your area.
 To ensure you are filing a claim at the proper time, you need to check your policy.
 However, regardless of what timeline your policy gives you, it is in your best interest to file the claim as soon as you have documented all the damage.

 Unfortunately, in some cases even if you have taken all of the proper steps to protect your home, insurance companies may try to deny you your claims.
 At Morgan & Morgan, we understand how insurance companies work when filing for an insurance claim after a storm, and we’ll work tirelessly to ensure you get the help you need to rebuild your home.